acrosswp/features-for-woocommerce/README.md

-# Hide Coupon Name for WooCommerce #
+# Features for WooCommerce #

-Add setting into the Dashboard Create Coupon fields where we can click on option to show or hide the Coupon code into the Frontend
+This plugin provided a extra features for WooCommerce

 * **Contributors:** [raftaar1191](http://profiles.wordpress.org/raftaar1191),